redechi/Automatic-SMS/README.md

 ### Configure your client id and client secret

-Copy the file `config-sample.json` to `config.json` and add your configuration variables for Automatic and Twilio.
+Copy the file `config-sample.json` to `config.json` and add your configuration variables for Automatic, Mapbox and Twilio.

-The `GOOGLE_MAPS_CLIENT_ID` and `GOOGLE_MAPS_API_KEY` are optional if you'd like the app to work with Google Maps API for Work.
-They provide the ability for ETAs to include traffic estimations.
-If you don't include these in your config, ETAs will be based on normal drive times without traffic.

 ### Run the app locally, with debug logging